Ancestor Search ...Find your Ancestors

 Or you may call: (202) 501-5652.
 Whether you write or call, ask for form 85 and 86 for records before World War I, or form 180 for records World War I and after.

-You are only charged a fee if the Archives finds information.
+fee if the Archives finds information.

 The more information you supply, the better chance NARA has of finding your ancestor.
 But only supply information of which you are positive.
 A wrong piece of information can keep NARA from locating the correct record.
 What you receive is variable.
 It can be anything from 4 pages with little info to hundreds of pages.